dell/terraform-provider-redfish/docs/resources/storage_volume.md

   //optimum_io_size_bytes = 131072

-  // Possible values are "Off", "ReadAhead", "AdaptiveReadAhead" read_cache_policy = "Off"
+  // Possible values are "Off", "ReadAhead", "AdaptiveReadAhead"
+  // Note: For a 17G device, the allowable value for this property is "Off" only. read_cache_policy = "Off"

   // When creating on volumes on BOSS Controllers this property should be set to "WriteThrough"
-  // Possible values are "ProtectedWriteBack", "WriteThrough", "UnprotectedWriteBack" write_cache_policy = "WriteThrough"
+  // Possible values are "ProtectedWriteBack", "WriteThrough", "UnprotectedWriteBack"
+  // Note: For a 17G device, the allowable value for this property is "WriteThrough" only. write_cache_policy = "WriteThrough"

   // Possible values are "Disabled", "Enabled"